unkyulee/micro-journal/micro-journal-rev-6-one-piece/keymap.md

 Customizing your keyboard layout is straightforward and involves placing a "keyboard.json" file in the SD card.

+Here's how you can customize your keyboard layout:

+1. **Create a "keyboard.json" file inside the SD card.**
+2. **Copy the following content into the "keyboard.json" file.**
+3. **Turn off the Micro Journal and turn it on again.**
+4. **Your customized keyboard layout will now be active.**

 The following json is the default configuration.

 ```json